mhk69/slate/source/index.md

 To get up running quickly we also have provided a <a href="http://www.sense360.com/getting_started.html">Quick Start Guide</a>.

+We also have a code generator to help with your specific case <a href="http://www.sense360.com/code_generator.html">Code Generator</a>.

 # API Concepts

 The following are the main components of building with Sense360